Visiting Legoland Windsor in this post-lockdown, (sort of) socially-distant world

 Since theme parks began welcoming guests on Saturday 4th July, I’ve been doing my due diligence on everything from Chessington – where we went for Halloween – and Paulton Park to Legoland to Drayton Manor; the latter of which we went to for Christmas.
 Then late last week Thursday, I booked tickets to Legoland on a whim for the next day.

 Given the current climate, I expected it to be a ghost town and that we’d have ticked off most rides by mid afternoon.
-And actually, with Jenna working until the afternoon, I thought Roma and I would be home from the park shortly after her.
+And actually, with J working until the afternoon, I thought Roma and I would be home from the park shortly after her.
 How naive I was.

 We pulled up to the car park at 10.10am, ten minutes after the gates opened, and my immediate thought was: We should have left home earlier.
 Socially distant spacing had been implemented, with guests required to leave an empty space between each car, which made finding anywhere to park a bit of a quest.